Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Maintenance/Readme.md

 To add new maintenance tasks, you need to implement the `IMaintenanceProvider` interface and register it as a service.

-### `Lombiq.Hosting.Tenants.Maintenance.AddSiteOwnerPermissionToRole`
+### `Lombiq.Hosting.Tenants.Maintenance.AddAdministratorRoleToUsersWithRole`

-It's a maintenance task that adds the `SiteOwner` permission to a role set in the app configuration.
+A maintenance task that adds the `Administrator` role to users who have a role set in the app configuration.
 It is available on any tenant.

 The following configuration options are available to set the role: